-The hosting service is that place, where your website will exist and the customers can access your website from the hosting server.
-Consider the hosting service to be the storage device on your computer which plays an important role for your storage requirements and at the same time, choosing the appropriate storage device is very important if you want optimum performance from your system.
-The same is applicable to a hosting service.
+The hosting service is the place, where your website will exist and the customers can access your website from the hosting server.
+Consider the hosting service to be the storage device on your computer which plays an important role in your storage requirements at the same time, choosing the appropriate storage device is very important if you want optimum performance from your system.
+The same applies to a hosting service.
 There are different types of hosting services available, and today I will talk about the two major types of hosting services available.
-I will be talking about the differences between a shared hosting and cloud hosting, so that you can make a decision about which hosting service to choose, depending upon your requirements, budget, and everything else that comes in question.
+I will be talking about the differences between shared hosting and cloud hosting, so that you can make a decision about which hosting service to choose, depending upon your requirements, budget, and everything else that comes in question.

 So, without any further delay, let’s get started with the difference between shared hosting and cloud hosting to help you understand, which one is better for you.

 How the web hosting services are implemented plays an important role in which one delivers better performance when you are hosting a website using it.